plone/volto/docs/source/configuration/settings-reference.md

     where the converter is registered here.

 styleClassNameExtenders
     An array containing functions that extends how the StyleWrapper builds a list of styles.
 These functions have the signature `({ block, content, data, classNames }) => classNames`.
-Here some examples of useful ones, for simpliciy, they are compacted in one extender:
+Here some examples of useful ones, for simplicity, they are compacted in one extender:

     ```js
       import { getPreviousNextBlock } from '@plone/volto/helpers';